SustainableUrbanSystemsLab/User-Backend/README.md

 # Eddy3D Backend

-Eddy3D is a cutting-edge tool designed to provide advanced simulations and visualization for environmental and fluid dynamics research.
-The goal of this project is to build a reliable and intuitive interface for working with simulation data, leveraging the power of modern visualization technologies.
+Eddy3D is an autoCAD extension designed to provide advanced simulations and visualization for environmental dynamics research.
+The goal of this project is to expand the backend, primarily adding the functionalities of (1) User Metrics, and (2) Quotas, while building upon the current user data infrastructure and enhancing the current API.

 ---